Signs You're Too Tired to Drive

 How to handle sleep driving

-The source also stated that pulling into a safe spot for a nap works just as well, especially if you are driving by yourself or with people who don’t have licenses.
+Pulling into a safe spot for a nap works just as well, especially if you are driving by yourself or with people who don’t have licenses.
 On occasions in which you’re far from home and you have to be somewhere at a certain time, consider stopping at a rest stop where you can walk around and get some fresh air.